 A jump in screen time

-Virtual school last year dramatically increased our son’s screen time.
-The main negative effect of this enormous jump was that he moved far less during the “school day.”
-In an effort to make up for this — and to make sure the whole family is moving more — we have committed to spending three hours (on average) a day outside all year.
+Virtual school a couple of years ago dramatically increased our son’s screen time.
+Even now, back at school, many classrooms rely on devices far more than they did pre-pandemic.
+In an effort to make up for this — and to make sure the whole family is moving more — we have committed to spending three hours (on average) a day outside, all year long.
 Studies across the board have linked improved mental health, creativity and happiness with being outside, and in the midst of a pandemic, we could all use more of those things right now.